International Convention for the Prevention of Pollution from Ships

 Annex II – Regulations for the Control of Pollution by Noxious Liquid Substances in Bulk

-Annex III – Prevention of Pollution by Harmful Substances Carried by Sea in Packaged Form
+Annex III – Prevention of Pollution by Harmful Substances Carried in Packaged Form

 Annex IV – Prevention of Pollution by Sewage from Ships